lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/polymer-in-water.rst

 ..  container:: justify

-   If needed, you can |download_H2O.data|
-   the water reservoir I have equilibrated and continue with the tutorial.
+   If needed, you can |download_H2O.data| the water reservoir I have equilibrated and use it to continue with the tutorial.

 .. |download_H2O.data| raw:: html